doolin/logical-replication-demo/readme.md

 1. log into localhost and insert `INSERT INTO books VALUES (4, 'four'), (5, 'five'), (6, 'six');`
 1. check the subscriber values with `SELECT * FROM books;`

+## Working with schema changes

+Schema changes for logical replication are fraught.
+Technically they aren't very difficult, but the people side of managing a number of engineers who ship a lot of Rails schema migrations on a regular basis is going to be difficult.
+The best bet would be changing the habit of reaching for a migration for everything, to stop treating the database as a giant global struct.
+Failing that, schema changes as expressed by Rails migrations would need to be slowed down to ensure schema replication occurred.

+In general, schema changes on the publisher are not replicated on subscribers.
+Unless certain conditions are met, schema changes will need to be run on both publisher and subscribers, and the replication state will likely need to be managed while the state is changed.
+At the time of writing, small scripts are being developed as a sort of dsl for managing state and configuration for the containers and databases.

 ## Manual setup

 The semi-automated procedure listed above could probably be fully automated into a single script, and in a production system that would be warranted.
 However, there is still value in  manually working through all the configuration steps, it provides a better understanding of how each step works, and provides opportunity to learn from any errors occurring during configuration.
 It proceeds as follows: